matsen/pplacer/docs/guppy.rst

 Rather than make a suite of little programs, we have opted for an interface analogous to git and svn: namely, a collection of different actions wrapped up into a single interface.

 There are two ways to access the commands-- through the command line interface, and through the batch mode.
-A list of these programs is below, and can always be found using ``guppy --cmds``
+A list of these programs is below, and can always be found using ``guppy --cmds``.

 Command line interface